mattevenson/blog/_posts/2022-05-24-tap-thegraph.md

 Fortunately, much of the plumbing involved in the Singer spec was taken care of by [Meltano's SDK for taps](https://sdk.meltano.com/en/latest/).

 And that's basically it.
-If you have questions or are also interested in blockchain data engineering, I'd love to chat!
+If you have questions or are also interested in blockchain data engineering, drop me a line at [matt@evenson.io](mailto:matt@evenson.io)!